Inspirisys Solutions Ltd leads gainers in 'B' group

 ALSO READ

-Eimco Elecon (India) consolidated net profit declines 60.68% in the December 2019 quarter
+Clariant Chemicals (India) shuts down its manufacturing units as per govt. directives

-Eimco Elecon (India) consolidated net profit declines 84.97% in the March 2020 quarter
+Clariant Chemicals (India) standalone net profit rises 93.33% in the March 2020 quarter

-Paisalo Digital consolidated net profit rises 7.59% in the December 2019 quarter
+Clariant Chemicals (India) reports standalone net profit of Rs 10.77 crore in the December 2019 quarter

-Inspirisys Solutions consolidated net profit declines 90.29% in the March 2020 quarter

 -

-Paisalo Digital Ltd, Kuantum Papers Ltd, SEAMEC Ltd and Eimco Elecon (India) Ltd are among the other gainers in the BSE's 'B' group today, 10 July 2020.
+Pioneer Embroideries Ltd, Clariant Chemicals (India) Ltd, Chembond Chemicals Ltd and Sequent Scientific Ltd are among the other gainers in the BSE's 'B' group today, 13 July 2020.

-Paisalo Digital Ltd, Kuantum Papers Ltd, SEAMEC Ltd and Eimco Elecon (India) Ltd are among the other gainers in the BSE's 'B' group today, 10 July 2020.
+Pioneer Embroideries Ltd, Clariant Chemicals (India) Ltd, Chembond Chemicals Ltd and Sequent Scientific Ltd are among the other gainers in the BSE's 'B' group today, 13 July 2020.

-Paisalo Digital Ltd spiked 16.50% to Rs 240.
+Pioneer Embroideries Ltd spiked 15.74% to Rs 27.2.
 The stock was the second biggest gainer in 'B' group.
-On the BSE, 588 shares were traded on the counter so far as against the average daily volumes of 1594 shares in the past one month.
+On the BSE, 12101 shares were traded on the counter so far as against the average daily volumes of 8652 shares in the past one month.

-Kuantum Papers Ltd soared 14.96% to Rs 590.3.
+Clariant Chemicals (India) Ltd soared 15.53% to Rs 561.8.
 The stock was the third biggest gainer in 'B' group.
-On the BSE, 7510 shares were traded on the counter so far as against the average daily volumes of 344 shares in the past one month.
+On the BSE, 2.99 lakh shares were traded on the counter so far as against the average daily volumes of 16454 shares in the past one month.

-SEAMEC Ltd rose 10.76% to Rs 413.15.
+Chembond Chemicals Ltd rose 13.74% to Rs 156.
 The stock was the fourth biggest gainer in 'B' group.
-On the BSE, 22879 shares were traded on the counter so far as against the average daily volumes of 7071 shares in the past one month.
+On the BSE, 33714 shares were traded on the counter so far as against the average daily volumes of 4133 shares in the past one month.

-Eimco Elecon (India) Ltd spurt 10.58% to Rs 328.15.
+Sequent Scientific Ltd jumped 13.52% to Rs 105.35.
 The stock was the fifth biggest gainer in 'B' group.
-On the BSE, 912 shares were traded on the counter so far as against the average daily volumes of 532 shares in the past one month.
+On the BSE, 17.31 lakh shares were traded on the counter so far as against the average daily volumes of 11.49 lakh shares in the past one month.

 Powered by Capital Market - Live News